miguelznunez/Marvel-API/README.md

 1.)
 Go to https://developer.marvel.com/ and get your free API KEY

 2.)
+Hash the api key by following these directions https://developer.marvel.com/documentation/authorization

+3.)
 Initialize the apikey and hash variables in the script.js file with your own

-3.)
+4.)
 Enjoy